paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-042-private-foundations-and-certain-other-tax-exempt-organizations.md

   (C) is a supported organization (as defined in section 509(f)(3)), or an organization described in section 509(a)(3), during the taxable year with respect to such institution.

+**(h) Regulations** The Secretary shall prescribe such regulations or other guidance as may be necessary to prevent avoidance of the tax under this section, including regulations or other guidance to prevent avoidance of such tax through the restructuring of endowment funds or other arrangements designed to reduce or eliminate the value of net investment income or assets subject to the tax imposed by this section.

 ### Statutory Notes

 #### Amendments
+2025—Pub.
+L. 119–21 amended section generally.
+Prior to amendment, section consisted of subsecs. (a) to (d) relating to tax imposed, applicable educational institution, net investment income, and assets and net investment income of related organizations, respectively.

 2018—Subsec. (b)(1)(A).
 Pub.
 L. 115–123, § 41109(a)(1), inserted “tuition-paying” after “500”.

 Subsec. (b)(1)(B).
 Pub.
 L. 115–123, § 41109(a)(2), inserted “tuition-paying” after “50 percent of the”.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VII, § 70415(c), July 4, 2025, 139 Stat.
+223, provided that: “The amendments made by this section [amending this section and [section 6033 of this title](./chapter-061-information-and-returns.md#section-6033)] shall apply to taxable years beginning after December 31, 2025.”

 #### Effective Date of 2018 Amendment
 Pub.
 L. 115–123, div.
 D, title II, § 41109(b), Feb.
 9, 2018, 132 Stat.
 159, provided that: “The amendments made by this section [amending this section] shall apply to taxable years beginning after December 31, 2017.”